.

 Biplane fighter tail view

 This is an album of Meccano Aero Constructor models I have built from my collection of sets and parts.
-The aircraft shown are based on those in the 1932-1941 Instruction manuals.
+All aircraft are based on those in the 1932-1941 Instruction manuals.
 Click on the images to zoom and enlarge

 Biplane fighter my first Aero Constructor model ,nose view